curbengh/curbengh.github.io/source/_posts/how-to-remove-windows-10-default-apps.md

 	```
 	Get-AppxPackage -AllUsers | Remove-AppxPackage
 	```

+For more thorough removal including tracking or telemetry, use [Debloat Windows 10](https://github.com/W4RH4WK/Debloat-Windows-10) powershell script.
+I haven't test it myself, but it looks like it's regularly updated.

 ## Uninstall specific preinstalled app
 1. Launch PowerShell as administrator (right click `Run as administrator`).